pthu/sahd/docs/words/spindle.md

 The spindles were not used to produce threads from unconnected fibres but merely to add twist to already-formed threads, often two or more threads that were twisted together to produce thicker, stronger threads.
-Elizabeth Barber suggests that the BHebr. verb  → שׁזר (see שֵׁשׁ מָשְׁזָר, ‘twisted linen’; Exod 26:1, 31, 36, etc.) refers to the same method of making linen threads (Barber: 1991: 50, 72).
+Elizabeth Barber suggests that the BHeb. verb  → שׁזר (see שֵׁשׁ מָשְׁזָר, ‘twisted linen’; Exod 26:1, 31, 36, etc.) refers to the same method of making linen threads (Barber: 1991: 50, 72).
 With regard to certain depictions of only a single thread per spindle, she observes (Barber 1991: 48):